-- The BID mechanism allows for a large degree of flexibility and as a result BIDs vary greatly in ‘shape’ and size.
+- The BID mechanism allows for a large degree of flexibility and as a result BIDs can vary in size.

 - The average size of a BID is 300-400 hereditaments, with some of the smallest having fewer than 50 hereditaments and the largest at over 1,000.

-- The first BID in England started in January 2005.
+- The first BID in England commenced in January 2005.

-- The first Scottish BIDs started in April 2008 as did the first Welsh BID.
+- The first Scottish and Welsh BIDs commenced in April 2008.

 - BIDs were first established in Canada and the US in the 1960s and now exist across the globe, including in South Africa, Germany, Japan, New Zealand and Australia.